zhouLion/cornerstone-book/cornerstone-core/zh/concepts/rendering-loop.md

 ---
-description: Viewport (e.g. windowing, pan, zoom) changes for Cornerstone Enabled Elements are updated through a rendering loop based on requestAnimationFrame.
+description: Viewport (e.g. windowing, pan, zoom) changes for Cornerstone Enabled Elements are updated through a 渲染循环 based on requestAnimationFrame.
 ---

-# Rendering Loop
+# 渲染循环

-> Viewport (e.g. windowing, pan, zoom, etc...) changes for Cornerstone Enabled Elements are updated through a rendering loop based on [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+> Viewport (e.g. windowing, pan, zoom, etc...) changes for Cornerstone Enabled Elements are updated through a 渲染循环 based on [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

-The rendering loop make use of the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) (RAF) method in most modern browsers.
+The 渲染循环 make use of the [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) (RAF) method in most modern browsers.
 If RAF is not available, it is shimmed with a 16 ms timer using `setTimeout` and `clearTimeout`.

-The rendering loop is enabled on an element-by-element basis when elements are enabled or disabled for use with Cornerstone.
+The 渲染循环 is enabled on an element-by-element basis when elements are enabled or disabled for use with Cornerstone.

 The workflow is as follows: